|Reign||300 AC - Current ruler|

 Acting of his own accord while the Hand of Stannis Baratheon, Ser Alester Florent attempts to settle a peace agreement with Lord Tywin Lannister that involves a promise of marriage between Tommen and Stannis's daughter, Shireen, but his plans do not come to pass.

 A Feast for Crows

 After his wedding to Margaery Tyrell, however, Margaery begins to influence Tommen to resist his mother's commands.
 Margaery gives Tommen three black kittens, Ser Pounce, Lady Whiskers, and Boots.
-Tommen also takes an interest at knighthood and jousting, and reacts with anger when Cersei refuses to honor his "command" that Ser Loras Tyrell, now of the Kingsguard, be named as his master-at-arms.
-Ironically, when Tommen stands up to his mother and shows assertiveness when she threatens his wife, Cersei's response is to have Ser Boros Blount, again of the Kingsguard, force Tommen to beat his whipping boy, Pate, till he bleeds from both cheeks.
+Tommen also takes an interest in knighthood and jousting, and reacts with anger when Cersei refuses to honor his "command" that Ser Loras Tyrell, now of the Kingsguard, be named as the Red Keep's master-at-arms.
+Ironically, even though Cersei wants Tommen to be more headstrong, when Tommen stands up to her and shows assertiveness when she threatens his wife, Cersei's response is to have Ser Boros Blount, again of the Kingsguard, force Tommen to beat his whipping boy, Pate, till he bleeds from both cheeks.